 The Family Information Service (FIS) provides information and advice about paying for childcare.
-You can phone the FIS on 020 7527 5959, email email@example.com or see below for further information.
+You can phone the FIS on 020 7527 5959, or email

 Find out if you are eligible for free early learning and childcare for your 2, 3, 4 year old

 Your childcare fees will depend on household income, the number of hours you need, the age of your child and whether or not you live in Islington.

 Charges at council-funded providers – children’s centres, early years centres and community nurseries – are reviewed annually.
 See Islington's current fee structures

 Childminders and private nurseries set their own fees.
 Childminder's fees range from £250 to £300 weekly and private nurseries cost on average, £460 per week.